wolfmd/nullbrook/README.md

-# nullbrook
+# Random Scripts
-Scripts and similar for nullbrook.org
+Scripts and similar for nullbrook.org, wolfmd.me, and whatever